About This Site

 This desktop- and mobile-friendly website has been live since the mid 1990s.
 It hosts hundreds of pages spanning software-related topics including programming, technical education, and industry trends, and all of its code and content has always been both free and advertising free.
 This site has also always been more about substance than style; while it does keep pace with web fashion, its main focus is on providing tech material for tech readers.

-This site works as you'd expect today, but here are a few quick tips.
+This site works as you'd expect, but here are a few quick tips.
 All of this site's content can be reached from its bottom-of-screen toolbar and Find page.
-Scroll or swipe the toolbar on smaller screens to access all its links (tap first to activate where required); its leftmost "Python Powered" image jumps to this site's home page.
-Many pages, including this one, also have floating "Top" buttons that jump to page content lists, and dynamic table-of-contents widgets which toggle content links.
+Scroll or swipe the toolbar on smaller screens to access all its links (tap first to activate where required); its leftmost image jumps to this site's home page.
+Larger pages, like this one, also have floating Top buttons that jump to page top or content lists, and some have dynamic table-of-contents widgets that toggle TOCs.
+As of 2025, more pages also now follow your device's dark-mode setting.

-Neither specific browsers nor JavaScript are required here, though some features work either best or only if the latter is enabled—including "Top," content widgets, and this site's many image galleries (more galleries here).
-Most content here renders equally well on mobile and desktop browsers, though at 26 years old and counting, you shouldn't be surprised if some of this site's more ancient pages are still desktop biased.
+Neither specific browsers nor JavaScript are required here, but some features work best (or only) if the latter is enabled—including Top, content widgets, and this site's many image galleries (more demos).
+Most content here renders equally well on mobile and desktop browsers, though at three decades and counting, you shouldn't be surprised if some of this site's more ancient pages are still desktop biased or otherwise retro.
+Older content may also harbor a few grammar speed bumps; like coding, writing improves with practice and time.

 The rest of this page covers: